 We all know there is no definitive answer as to what Beatles album is best.
 Our own opinions can change.
 But, how does Rubber Soul stack up?
 When The Beatles’ 4-record “best of” collection (the red and blue albums) was assembled, the selections included more songs from Rubber Soul than any other album…8 of the 16 songs recorded during those sessions.
 In a 1995 interview, George Harrison said it was his favorite Beatles album.

 Update: Remix producer Giles Martin says there are enough alternate takes to justify a box set for Rubber Soul.
 That remix was expected to follow the Revolver box set that came out Oct.
 28, 2022.
-However, with the November 2023 release of the new expanded and remixed Red & Blue albums, the Rubber Soul box set will likely be released in 2024.
+However, with the November 2023 release of the new expanded and remixed Red & Blue albums, the Rubber Soul box set should be released in 2024, but we’ll see.
 Half of the album’s 14 songs are remixed on the new Red Album, and there are a total of 9 from the Rubber Soul recording sessions (the most of any Beatles album).
 The original photo for the cover would look good on the front of the Rubber Soul box set.

 In terms of rare (vinyl) Albums, I also have a 1982 EMI recording from England called “Reel Music” filled, obviously, with songs from their films, including “Hard Day’s Night,” “Help,” Magical….., ” Yellow Submarine,”through “Let it Be” and was accompanied by a multi-page, glossy booklet with color pages devoted to each movie.
 The text, in this and on the back of album cover, are in Spanish!
 It was initially produced by George Martin and re-produced by Phil Spector.
 Thank you.